wp-plugins/agreeable/readme.txt

 * Customizable text and error message

 = Extensions =
-* Agreeable Records - Allows you to track user agreement by IP and username each time they log in.
+* Agreeable Login Records - Allows you to track user agreement by IP and username each time they log in.
 Learn more and purchase at: http://kraftpress.it/downloads/agreeable-records/
+* WooCommerce Integration - Integrates Agreeable's terms & conditions fields into Woocommerce login, registration, and checkout.
+Learn more and purchase at: http://kraftpress.it/downloads/agreeable-woocommerce/

 = Translations =
 * Spanish (Andrew Kurtis, webhostinghub.com)